 Penalties can reach over $40,000 for each email message found to be in violation.
-So, total costs for breach of the CAN-SPAM regulations could easily reach millions of dollars.
+So, total costs for a breach of the CAN-SPAM regulations could easily reach millions of dollars.

-It is important to know that one major limitation of CAN-SPAM is that individuals cannot file lawsuits for breach of the law.
+However, one major limitation of CAN-SPAM is that individuals cannot file lawsuits for breach of the law.
 Instead, they must file complaints with the U.S. Federal Trade Commission (FTC).
 The FTC is then responsible for lawsuits and punishments to companies that violate regulations.

 Of course, that shouldn’t be seen as an invitation to violate the rules.
-With such simple rules for compliance and such huge risks for noncompliance, it seems obvious that it’s worth any additional time and investment to make sure all emails are 100-percent compliant.
+With such simple rules for compliance and such huge risks for noncompliance, it seems obvious that it’s worth any additional time and investment to make sure all emails are 100% compliant.